 If you are just sticking around Reykjavik and doing a couple of excursions, you might be able to get away with not renting a car.

 But if you want to see everything this incredible country has to offer…renting a car in Iceland is my #1 recommendation!

 Do You Need A 4WD (aka 4×4) Rental In Iceland?

 This is by far the most common question I get asked, and definitely something worth considering.

-The answer primarily depends on a) where you are planning to go and b) the season you are traveling in.
+Whether you need to rent a 4WD in Iceland primarily depends on a) where you are planning to go and b) the season you are traveling in.

 - If you’re visiting in the winter and/or you’re not used to driving on icy roads, then yes.
 Roads in Iceland are not very well maintained, especially outside of Reykjavik.
 Not only that, but the wind in Iceland can be so strong, you might feel like it could blow you right off the road!
 The weight of the bigger vehicle will give you peace of mind when traveling.

 - If you are planning to drive on any F-roads (off the main roads, usually in the interior of Iceland), then you will definitely need a 4WD.
 All of the rental cars have a sticker on the dashboard that warns you against driving off-road.
 Not only can it be dangerous to you if you violate this rule, but it can also get you a hefty fine if the rental company finds any damage.

 In a lot of cases, renting a 4WD in Iceland is going to be your best bet!

 Should You Get A Rental Car With GPS Navigation…or Wi-Fi?